keptn/lifecycle-toolkit/docs-new/docs/guides/integrate.md

 - Track all activities of all workloads on the cluster, no matter what tool is used for the deployment
-- Inject pre- and post-deployment checks into all deployment workloads.
+- Inject pre/post-deployment checks into all workloads.

 Keptn monitors resources
 that have been applied into the Kubernetes cluster